elesiuta/jupyter-nbgrader-helper/README.md

                         <course_dir>/reports/<AssignName>/info-<NbName>.csv
   --moss AssignName     Exports student answer cells as files and optionally
-                        check with moss using <course_dir>/moss/moss.pl --getmoss userid      Downloads moss script with your userid to
+                        check with moss using <course_dir>/moss/moss.pl --getmoss             Downloads moss script with your userid to
                         <course_dir>/moss/moss.pl then removes it after use
   --dist AssignName     Gets distribution of scores across test cells from
                         autograded notebooks and writes each student's results